ESodja/AOU_R/docs/code_instructions.md

 To modify and use the automated analysis I've built, follow the instructions below:

 ### 1. **Generate the desired dataset from the dataset builder on the AoU workbench**
+This is a detailed process that deserves its own page, [like this one](./how-to/dataset).

-Help can be found [here](https://support.researchallofus.org/hc/en-us/articles/4556645124244-Using-the-Concept-Set-Selector-and-Dataset-Builder-tools-to-build-your-dataset).
+Additional help can be found [here](https://support.researchallofus.org/hc/en-us/articles/4556645124244-Using-the-Concept-Set-Selector-and-Dataset-Builder-tools-to-build-your-dataset).

 This system requires that the data have a few specific elements and meet a few requirements to automatically process.
 The guidelines can be found [here](./datareqs).